DhavalDalal/Java8-Try/README.md

 # Java8 Try<T>
 To wrap checked exceptions and to make failures explicit.
 This is a translation of Scala's Try[T].
-Basic api to do with container semantics like transformation, filtering, flatMap and failure recovery and builing a recovery chain.
+Basic api to do with container semantics like transformation, filtering, flatMap and failure recovery and builing a recovery chain are present.

 ## Build Info